 At their best, values are created as a group, and enable group successes.

-In our latest webinar, we discussed how to build, grow, and live organisational values, with thanks to insights from two experienced, knowledgeable people leaders from the Great Place to Work Community.
+To get more info on this, we hosted a webinar where we discussed how to build, grow, and live organisational values, with thanks to insights from two experienced, knowledgeable people leaders from the Great Place to Work Community.
 Demonstrating the role of these key culture drivers, the panellists discussed how and why they defined their values and the many benefits of doing so.

 Building values should be a group activity, where leaders and employees work together to define the set, creating a sense of ownership in the organisation.